mike-seger/wait4ora/README.md

 This small utility waits until an oracle database instance is fully started.

+Why is this needed?
+Unlike other databases, Oracle listens on the TCP port before it allows SQL interactions.
+It doesn't allow the standard TCP port check to be used.
+This is inconvenient in CI/CD-scenarios.

 ## Build wait4ora application (jar)
 A runnable JAR with all dependencies will be created here build/libs/*all.jar as follows:
 ```